slickstream/docs/engagement/1.x/README.md

 ## Activating

-You may want to create a custom button or menu item that activates certain Slickstream features, including the search and discovery panel.
+You may want to create a custom button or menu item that activates certain Slickstream features, including the search and favorites panel.
 (If you wish to activate Slickstream's sign-up/sign-in dialog, use the [Client API](#slickstream-javascript-api-v1.0) below.)

-To activate the search and discovery panel, there are two ways to do this:
+To activate the search/discovery panel, there are two ways to do this:

 ### Use `<a>` links

 Let's say you have a button and you'd like it to open Slickstream's search when clicked.
-You can put that button inside an anchor where the href is set to `#slick-search`
+You can put that button inside an anchor where the href is set to **`#search`**

 ```html
 <a href="#slick-search">